 The Bluebonnet Trail in Texas: A Flowerful Adventure

 Texas’ official state flower is the bluebonnet, and you can visit The Bluebonnet Trail to enjoy these gorgeous, spiky flowers with a bright blue hue.
-The best time to make this scenic drive is between the months of March and May when bluebonnets are in full bloom.
+The best time to make this scenic drive is between the months of March and May, when bluebonnets are in full bloom.
 The trail begins in Austin, Texas, where the Lady Bird Johnson Wildflower Research Center is located.

-Lady Bird Johnson was the first lady of the United States from 1963 to 1969 as the wife of President Lyndon B. Johnson.
+Lady Bird Johnson was the first lady of the United States from 1963 to 1969 the wife of President Lyndon B. Johnson.
 The beautification of our country was a priority of hers.
 As you travel east of U.S. Route 290, you’ll spot bluebonnets on the side of the road.
 They’re very prevalent in Brenham, which is on the way to Houston.
 If you explore various tourism websites on social media for a while, you can locate some of the best small patches of bluebonnets.
-Just a hint, some of them are situated in the Buffalo Bayou and Hermann Parks.
+Just a hint: some of them are situated in the Buffalo Bayou and Hermann Parks.

 Trail Ridge Road in Colorado: A Rocky Mountain Ride

-This 48-mile stretch of U.S. Highway 34, also known as Trail Ridge Road, starts from Beaver Meadows entrance in Estes Park, Colorado, and climbs up to 12,183 feet through Rocky Mountain National Park.
-It crosses over the Continental Divide, with a large population of deer, elk and bighorn sheep present.
+This 48-mile stretch of U.S. Highway 34, also known as Trail Ridge Road, starts from the Beaver Meadows entrance in Estes Park, Colorado, and climbs up to 12,183 feet through Rocky Mountain National Park.
+It crosses over the Continental Divide, with a large population of deer, elk, and bighorn sheep present.
 There are some gorgeous wildflowers in bloom in the spring and summer.
 It takes about three hours of driving to get to Grand Lake, which is the largest body of water in Colorado.
 Depending on the time of year you’re visiting, you may be able to stop for some water attractions and historical activities.
 The best time of year to embark on this scenic drive on Trail Ridge Road is between Memorial Day and Labor Day.
 Otherwise, it’s not safe to drive on this route.

 Kancamagus Highway in New Hampshire

 The Kancamagus Highway in New Hampshire is 34.5 miles long and takes anywhere from two to three hours to drive through.
-It’s a very rural drive, with no actual gas stations, restaurants or shops to stop at.
+It’s a very rural drive, with no actual gas stations, restaurants, or shops to stop at.
 Plan accordingly because of this.
 Starting in Lincoln and ending in Conway (you can also reverse this route), there are plenty of locations where you can pull over and snap a few photos.
 There are even hiking trails throughout the White Mountains.
 For an easy trek, check out Sabbaday Falls.
 Although the hike is only half a mile, it rewards you with a three-level waterfall at the end.

 October transforms this state into a vibrant haven for foliage enthusiasts.
 The landscape bursts with spectacular hues as the predominant trees – alders, maples, and birches – unveil their stunning autumn palette.
 And come spring, the scenery further enchants with a blossoming flourish of wood anemones and yellow violets, adding a burst of color to the vibrant tableau.
 So, don’t miss the chance to immerse yourself in this picturesque drive.